markyoung010/markyoung010.github.io/projects/project-1.md

 }
 ```

-You view the code on [GitHub](https://github.com/markyoung010/fan).
+You can view the code on [GitHub](https://github.com/markyoung010/fan).